Putin orders ‘large-scale’ COVID-19 vaccination in Russia

 Health Minister Mikhail Murashko said Wednesday that more than 100,000 people in Russia have been given the shots.

-Kirill Dmitriyev, head of the Russian Direct Investment Fund that bankrolled the development of the jab, added that around 25,000 of them have been vaccinated “as part of a clinical trial now.
-The rest of the people have been vaccinated outside of the clinical trial.”
+Kirill Dmitriyev, head of the Russian Direct Investment Fund that bankrolled the development of the jab, added that around 25,000 people have been vaccinated “as part of a clinical trial now.”
 Dmitriyev said that outside of the trial, the vaccine was offered to “volunteers” among medical workers “because we wanted to protect our front-line personnel first.”

 Earlier this month, developers of the vaccine said interim analysis of the trial data showed it was 91.4% effective.
 The conclusion was based on 39 infections among 18,794 study participants that received both doses of either the vaccine or the placebo, which is a much lower number of infections than Western drugmakers looked at when assessing the effectiveness of their vaccines.